 The consequences of this life history for stock structure ultimately depends on the extent of larval dispersal between regions and the direction of subsequent spawning migrations.
 A number of hypothetical scenarios have been conceptualised (Fig. 6.1), each involving a different level of complexity of stock structure.
 The first (Model I, Fig. 6.1b) involves complete mixing of the population throughout the State.
 Spawning and nursery grounds occur in all waters, larval or adult dispersal is widespread, and adults do not return to natal areas to spawn.
 Hence, the populations are not reproductively isolated and should be considered "open systems" with recruitment occurring from a heterogenous source.
 The second scenario (Model II, Fig. 6.1c) consists of a single contracted spawning or nursery area, with widespread larval or adult dispersal and adults return to the common grounds for spawning.
-Hence, the populations are not reproductively isolated and should again be considered "open systems", but with recruitment from a single homogenous source.
+Hence, the populations are not reproductively isolated and should be source.